benroberts999/FGRP/README.md

  * On mac, may have to explicitely link to GSL; typically installed here:
    * _-I/usr/local/opt/gnu-scientific-library/include/_
    * _-L/usr/local/opt/gnu-scientific-library/lib/_
+   * The specific installation directory will depend on how you installed GSL
+   * This example is for those installed via homebrew (with intel-chip mac)
  * Uses c++-17 (g++ version 7 or higher; clang++ version 6 or higher)